krobbi/coldest-night/docs/eula.md

 _All rights reserved._

 # End User License Agreement
-By running the packaged executable file, you accept the following:
+By running the packaged executable file (the game), you accept the following:

 * You agree to the terms of the
 [Krobbizoid Game License](https://krobbi.github.io/license/2021/2023/kgl.txt)